Pitchfork Music Festival 2021

 The Pitchfork Music Festival 2021 was held on September 10 to 12, 2021 at the Union Park, Chicago, United States.
 The festival was headlined by Erykah Badu, Phoebe Bridgers and St. Vincent.
-Indie rock band The Fiery Furnaces made their first concert in over ten years during the festival.
+Indie rock band The Fiery Furnaces performed their first concert in over ten years during the festival.

 Lineup

 Headline performers are listed in boldface.
 Artists listed from latest to earliest set times.